How Can I Adopt A Lab? We are located in Ontario, Canada

 Each dog in the Lab Rescue program is very personal and special to us, and we take extreme care to ensure that they are placed in the best homes.
 Below is a list of our requirements which are meant to protect the dog, and your family:

 Adoption homes are selected on an individual basis to match the needs of the adopted Lab to the adopter.
 Many factors are evaluated in this process to make the best possible match.
 Labrador Retriever Adoption Service Inc. reserves the right to refuse an application.
 Please note that only those applicants that make the short list will be contacted by e-mail stating such after they have been through the interview process.
-We are a primarily volunteer driven organization and It is simply not possible for us to respond to all emails that are show interest in a specific Lab.
+We are a primarily volunteer driven organization and It is simply not possible for us to respond to all emails that show an interest in a specific Lab.
 However, we will do our best to keep our web site information up to date about the Lab's current status.

 Adoptive homes must have a properly secured yard or appropriate area for your dog to run and play unless given an exemption.
 Tying your dog to a post/peg is not an acceptable substitute.
 Apartments do not have suitable fenced in yards which is generally needed for this large breed dog.

 The adopter must keep the dog as a household pet only.

 Dogs will NOT be adopted out to homes where they will be kept outside or spend a great deal of time away from people.

 The adopter is responsible for keeping the Lab in good health, and providing proper and necessary care.
 This includes veterinary visits at least once a year for an annual health examination and routine vaccinations.